kalaishree197/Microsoft_Fabric_Finanacial_Statements_Analysis/README.md

 This project demonstrates a complete **Medallion Architecture** in Microsoft Fabric for financial data analysis.
 It includes data cleaning, KPI calculations, YoY growth analysis, and interactive dashboards to support investment decisions, growth tracking, profitability analysis, and risk assessment.

+**Note**: This entire project was designed and developed by me from scratch.
 ---

 ## 🛠 Tech Stack